 The Academy has a thriving extra-curricular activities programme that surely has something for everyone.
-From Sports and Music, to Dance, Drama, Book Club, Chess Club, Social Skills, House Events and plenty more.
+From Sports and Music, to Dance, Drama, Book Clubs, Chess Club, Film Club, House Events and plenty more.

 The PE Department has a Sports Hall, Sprung Floor Gymnasium, a state of the art Fitness Studio, a dedicated Dance Studio, 2G Astroturf, Multi Use Games Area (MUGA), Yard, Large offsite Playing Fields and 2 dedicated classrooms.
 In addition to school facilities, students have opportunities to use public facilities including: Witton Park Athletics track, Boulder Up Climbing Centre and Blackburn Ice Arena.

 Please contact Mr Pallas or Mr Stamford for further information.